Mr Mika Launikari’s Curriculum Vitae

 Finnish National Agency for Education

-After the merger between my former employer, the Centre for International Mobility CIMO, and the Finnish National Board of Education FNBE, a new national authority was established as of 1 January 2017: the Finnish National Agency for Education FNAE.
-My duties at FNAE will be specified in early 2017.
+[N.B.
+Due to the merger between two former national agencies (the Centre for International Mobility CIMO and the Finnish National Board of Education) a new national authority under the auspices of the Finnish Ministry of Education and Culture was established as of 1 January 2017: the Finnish National Agency for Education (EDUFI).
+EDUFI is the National Agency for Erasmus+ programme in Finland.]

 P.O.Box 9 (Siltavuorenpenger 5A), 00014 University of Helsinki, Finland, Switchboard +358-9-19120510, www.helsinki.fi/university